Hibernian W.F.C.: History

 Hibernian won the Women's Scottish Cup in 2010, for the fifth time in eight years.
 The team's success in the national cup competition was in contrast to their male affiliate, who had not won the Scottish Cup for over a century until their victory in 2016.

 In January 2011, six Hibernian players were called into the Scotland national team.
 In May 2011, Hibernian beat local rivals Spartans 5–2 in the Scottish Women's Premier League Cup final.

-Hibs won domestic cup doubles in 2016, 2017 and 2018.
+Hibernian won domestic cup doubles in 2016, 2017 and 2018.

 Ahead of the 2020 season, the club was rebranded as Hibernian Women and offered their first part-time professional contracts.
 The senior team was fully integrated into the men's club in July 2022, with the youth sides still being run by the Hibernian Community Foundation.

-Hibs won the Scottish league championship in 2024-25, clinching the title by winning a deciding match on the final day of the season against Rangers at Ibrox.
+Hibernian won the Scottish league championship in 2024-25, clinching the title by winning a deciding match on the final day of the season against Rangers at Ibrox.
 BBC Sport said before the match that it would arguably be the most surprising league championship in Great Britain that season given the increased funding for the Glasgow clubs since Hibs had last won the title in 2007.
 It also noted that Hibs had finished fifth, 36 points behind the league champions, in the previous season.